 - A safer building – As mentioned above, nothing feels better than having a safe working environment.
 Fire inspectors will do a medical centre fire safety checklist to ensure there are no risk factors.

 - It is healthy for your business – Up to 80% of small businesses with a history of large fires in the property never reopen.
 Not only is it a loss to the healthcare centre, but a loss of many jobs too.
 On the other hand, of the businesses that reopened after a fire, there has been a record of lesser customers.
 If you have just started out, you might want to invest a little more on fire safety.

 - Possible reduction in insurance premiums – A building that is inspected annually means having a well-maintained fire safety system.
 The risk assessment will determine the level of risk there is in your building, influencing the cost of your premiums.
 Many insurance companies give premium reductions for lower risk buildings.

 Ignorance of the law excuses no one, yet some building owners might forget or even try to avoid fire inspections, unaware of its advantages.
 One thing’s for sure, the law concerns nothing but the better good of its citizens.
-Therefore, compliance to it is a benefit to the business.
+Therefore, compliance with it is a benefit to the business.